-Program length is 6 semesters (90 weeks) during the day.
-Daytime hours are 8:00 am to 4:45 pm Monday to Thursday.
+Program length is 5 semesters (75 weeks)days only.
+Hours are 8:00 am to 5:00 pm Monday to Thursday in year one and 8:00 am to 5:00 Monday to Friday in year two.
 The maximum allowable time to complete this program is one and a half times (150%) times the # of semester credit hours.
 The length of the program excludes vacation time.
 (See schedule of vacation breaks).

 Graduates of the Associate of Applied Science program may apply and sit for the registry after completing an accredited program.
-Vascular Specialty exam are administered through the American Registry for Diagnostic Medical Sonographers (ARDMS) and Cardiovascular Credentialing International (CCI).
-The college or program is not affiliated with the American Registry for Diagnostic Medical Sonographers (ARDMS) or Cardiovascular Credentialing International (CCI) which are private independent agencies making the rules for admissions to the exams.
+Vascular Specialty exam are administered through the American Registry for Diagnostic Medical Sonographers (ARDMS), Cardiovascular Credentialing International (CCI), and American Registry of Radiologic Technologists (ARRT).
+The college or program is not affiliated with the American Registry for Diagnostic Medical Sonographers (ARDMS), Cardiovascular Credentialing International (CCI) or the American Registry of Radiologic Technologists (ARRT) which are private independent agencies making the rules for admissions to the exams.
 Under the current criteria for writing the registry exams, admissions to the exams are solely the responsibility of the examining body.
 The program cannot guarantee future eligibility for these exams.
 Students are advised to check frequently with these agencies for information regarding all examinations.